TriKro/rsb-content/README.md

 It should not be overly dogmatic and should leave room for interpretation.
 Depending on our unique circumstances, we can still improvise.

-This is not a textbook, it’s not a “How To” guide, and it’s not a “fake book.”
+This is not a textbook.
+It's not a “How To” guide or a “fake book.”
 It’s a well-organized toolbox to help you find the right tool for the job at hand.

 Keep it, refer to it, and toss it to the side when you need it.
 More importantly, please write on it.
 Scribble, scratch, and change it.